Principle 6: Empower and engage residents

 Action 6.2: Create an alert system that makes it easier for residents to stay up to date with development.

-Council continues to investigate new ways to improve residents’ engagement experience, including access to planning and development information and alerts to keep residents up-to-date and informed.
+Council has investigated new ways to improve residents’ engagement experience, including access to planning and development information and alerts to keep residents informed.
+This included a market scan of suitable products and a proof of concept conducted pursuant to the Better Brisbane Proposals process.

 Action 6.3: Convene an Annual Intergenerational Planning Forum to hear from the community directly